Liss4rd/Unbeatable_TicTacToe_Game/README.md

 # AI TicTacToe Game

-TicTacToe is a Python program that allows you to play the classic game of TicTacToe against an unbeatable AI opponent.
+The AI TicTacToe Game is a Python program that allows you to play the classic game of TicTacToe against an unbeatable AI opponent.

 ## Features